odesai840/PlayNest/README.md

 # PlayNest
 **This project was developed by Ohm Desai, Giovanni Abbate, and Kattie Granados as a final project for ITSC 3155 - Software Engineering at UNCC.**

-PlayNest is a video game website where users can discuss, review, and playtest games.
-Users of the site are able to: upload web builds of their games, play games uploaded by other users, leave reviews on games, participate in forums for various topics, and discuss games in a comment section on the page for each game.
+PlayNest is a video game hosting website where users can discuss, review, and playtest games.
+Users of the site are able to: upload builds of their games, play games uploaded by other users, leave reviews on games, participate in forums for various topics, and discuss games in a comment section on the page for each game.

 Key Topics Learned:
 - Scrum Project Management (_5 sprints, 2 weeks per sprint_)